Joanna-T/annotation-platform/README.md

 ## Creating the Lambda function

-Navigate to the lambda management console, and select “Create function” as shown here:
+Navigate to the Lambda management console within the AWS user interface, and select “Create function” as shown here:

 - image here